Will I automatically get jail time if I don’t complete my domestic violence class?

 There are usually a limit to the maximum number of allowed absences.
 Look on your paperwork to find the requirements for your situation.

-As an example, for a 52 week program Defendants typically cannot have 3 consecutive absences or a total of 7 absences while you are attending the program.
-Other states only allow you to have 3 absences total.
+Finally, you can only have 3 absences in most situations.
 Check your court paperwork and call around your local area if you are unsure.

-You may be worrying if you think, “Will I go to jail if I don’t complete domestic violence classes?”
+You may be wondering, “Will I go to jail if I don’t complete domestic violence classes?”

 Many people ask what should they do if they miss too many classes.
-If you do get too many absences the worst thing you can do is hide or ignore the issue.
-Accountability is a primary component of any domestic violence program.
+If you do get too many absences the worst thing you can do is hide.
+Don’t ignore the issue.
+In addition, call whoever is over your situation as soon as possible.

 Call probation or your attorney if you get too many absences.
 Most states will then require automatic jail time.
 Therefore the best thing you can do is call your attorney or public defender or probation officer.
 In addition, they can tell you the best course of action to correct the issue and re-start your classes.